caracal-pipeline/caracal-docs/sphinx/manual/workers/crosscal/index.rst

 **primary_cal**
 --------------------------------------------------

-  Calibrating on the bandpass calibrator field
+  Calibrating on the bandpass/flux calibrator field.

   **reuse_existing_gains**

     *bool*, *optional*, *default = False*

-    Reuse gain tables if they exist
+    Reuse gain tables if they exist.
+Note that this does not check whether the existing tables were obtained with the same Caracal settings.
+Use with caution.

   **order**

     *str*, *optional*, *default = KGB*

     Order in which to solve for gains for this field.
-E.g, if order is set to 'KGB', the we solve for delays, then the phase and amplitude, and finally the bandpass.
-The full options are: K-delay calibration; G-amplitude and phase calibration; B-bandpass calibration; A-automatic flagging (existing gains will be applied first).
+E.g, if order is set to 'KGB', then we solve for delays, then gains and finally bandpass.
+The full options are 1) K - delay calibration, 2) G - gain calibration (decide whether to solve for amplitude, phase or  both with 'calmode' below), 3) B - bandpass calibration, 4) A - automatic flagging with CASA tfcrop (existing gains will be applied first).

-  **solnorm**
+  **B_solnorm**

     *bool*, *optional*, *default = False*

     Normalise average solution amplitude to 1.0

-  **combine**
+  **calmode**

-    *list* *of str*, *optional*, *default = '', '', scan*
+    *list* *of str*, *optional*, *default = a, ap, ap*

-    Parameter to combine different data axis for solving.
-Options are ['','obs', 'scan', 'spw', 'field', 'obs,scan', 'scan,ob']
+    For each step in 'order' above, set whether to solve for phase ('p'), amplitude ('a') or both ('ap').
+This is actually only relevant when solving for the gains, i.e., for the G steps in 'order' above.
+However, users should include an entry (even just an empty string) for all steps in 'order'.

   **solint**

     *list* *of str*, *optional*, *default = 120s, 120s, inf*

-    Solution interval for delay-correction calibration.
+    For each step in 'order' above, set the solution interval.
+Set to 'inf' to obtain a single solution (see also 'combine' below).
+Include time units, e.g., '120s' or '2min'.

-  **calmode**
+  **combine**

-    *list* *of str*, *optional*, *default = a, ap, ap*
+    *list* *of str*, *optional*, *default = '', '', scan*

-    Type of solution
+    For each step in 'order' above, set along what axis the data should be combined before solving.
+Options are '' (i.e., no data combination; solutions break at obs, scan, field, and spw boundarie), 'obs', 'scan', 'spw', 'field'.
+To combine along multiple axes use comma-separated axis names in a single string, e.g., 'obs,scan'.
+This setting is only relevant for the steps of type K, G and B included in 'order' above.
+For A steps this setting is ignored and an empty string may be used.

   **B_fillgaps**

     *int*, *optional*, *default = 70*

-    Fill flagged solution channels by interpolation
+    Fill flagged solution channels by interpolation.

   **plotgains**

     *bool*, *optional*, *default = True*

-    Plot gains
+    Plot gains with ragavi-gains.
+The .html plots are located in <output>/diagnostic_plots/crosscal/.

   **flag**